Alejandro Amenábar: Film career

 Between 1991 and 1994, Amenábar made three short films which in a very significant way influenced his first full-length films: La Cabeza, Himenóptero, and Luna.

-Knowing José Luis Cuerda helped Alejandro greatly in his career.
+Meeting José Luis Cuerda helped Alejandro greatly in his career.
 A friend of José Luis Cuerda gave him the script of Himenóptero so he would give his opinion.
 Thereafter, Cuerda was interested in Amenábar's work.
 This led to him becoming the producer of Thesis (1996), which is one of Amenábar's most recognized films, putting his name on the map.
 Thesis was a thriller set in the School of Information Sciences at the Complutense University of Madrid.
 Through this film, he gained the attention of critics in the Berlin Film Festival and won seven Goyas, including Best Picture and Best New Director.

 In 1997 he made Abre Los Ojos, a science fiction movie that had notable success at international festivals such as Berlin and Tokyo.
 Impressed by the movie, Tom Cruise bought the rights to adapt and produce the film, starring in a remake, Vanilla Sky.

 His third full length film was The Others, a ghost story starring Nicole Kidman.
 It was very successful at an international level, especially in Spain, where it was the most viewed film that year.
 The Others was also very popular in the United States, where it was at the top of the box office for several weeks.
 The film premiered at the Venice Film Festival in 2001, won eight Goyas, including the Best Picture and Best Director, and was nominated for best European Film Movie.

 In 2004 Amenábar released The Sea Inside, a real life-story about a quadriplegic Ramón Sampedro (played by Javier Bardem), which addressed issues such as euthanasia, abortion, or “the right to a dignified life.”
 The movie won 14 Goyas, including best movie and best director, and an Academy Award for Best Foreign Language Film in 2004.

 In 2008 Amenábar released his next film, called Mists of Time; however he later changed the name to Agora.
 The film starred big-name actors including Rachel Weisz and Max Minghella.
-Agora premiered on October 9, 2009, and with a budget of 50 million euros, it is the most expensive Spanish film in history.
+Agora premiered on October 9, 2009, and with a budget of 50 million euros, it was the most expensive Spanish film in history until Society of the Snow.

 After a hiatus of almost seven years, Amenábar returned in 2015 with the thriller Regression, starring Ethan Hawke and Emma Watson.
 The film had its world premiere at the San Sebastián International Film Festival in September 2015, where reviews were lukewarm.

 Amenábar is also the composer of the soundtrack of his films, as well as others, such as Butterfly's Tongue directed by José Luis Cuerda and Nobody Knows Anybody directed by Mateo Gil.